Samsung/tizen-docs/docs/application/dotnet/get-started/nui/quickstart.md

     For more information on the key properties of the `Tizen.NUI.BaseComponents.TextLabel` class, see the [TextLabel](../../guides/nui/textlabel.md).

 6. Implement the main application window:
     1. Create the window and add an event handler for the `KeyEvent` event of the [Tizen.NUI.Window](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Window.html) class.
-This event handler is invoked whenever the key event is received.
+This event handler is invoked whenever the key event is received:

         ```csharp
         Window.Instance.KeyEvent += OnKeyEvent;